 Many tourists staying in Hanoi will take advantage of a day trip to Halong, also written Ha Long, but several others will spend a few days in the region or take a multi-day cruise to experience this beautiful part of the country.
 With such a diverse landscape and abundance of options for activities to do, Halong Bay has a lot to offer travelers of all types.

-The ever-popular tourist hot spot, there are a myriad of accommodations around.
+The ever-popular tourist hot spot in Quang Ninh Province, there are a myriad of accommodations around.
 The best hotels in Halong come in a range of prices and tastes for all budgets, including some amazing beachside resorts.
 Let’s look over some of the best things to do by Ha Long Bay, in no particular order.

 Visit Cat Ba Island